Home

 Arlandes' grave, 1902.Courtesy Tom Myers

 Son Arlandes "Landes" Youngkin (1858-1932) -- also spelled "Landes" and "Arland" -- was born on Oct.
 3, 1858.
 He learned the carpentry trade from his father and worked in this occupation in 1880, when he was 22 years of age.
 On Oct.
 23, 1883, when he was 25 years of age, he wed Emma George (Feb.
 21, 1864-1908), daughter of Jacob and Lydia (Frankenfield) George.
 Rev. D. Rothrock officiated.
 An announcement of the marriage was printed in the Bucks County Intelligencer.
 Together they bore a family of four -- Elizabeth F. Scheetz, Clarence George Youngkin, Esther Watkins and Ruth Ella Petty.
 Circa 1908, they dwelled in Reigelsville in Durham Township, Bucks County.
 Emma was diagnosed with what a doctor called a general debility resulting from a tuburcular affliction of the lymph system.
 Sadly, at the age of 44 years, she died on Nov.
 20, 1908.
 Burial was in Nockamixon.
 Arlandes survived for another 24 years.
-He gave up carpentry and in his latter years worked as a trolley conductor.
+As of 1923, at the death of his mother, he lived in Easton, PA.
+He eventually gave up carpentry and in his latter years worked as a trolley conductor.
 His final residence was with Linford Youngkin at 15 Ralston Road in South Ardmore, Delaware County.
 He suffered from cirrhosis of the liver and kidney disease, and in 1929 contracted cancer of the stomach.
 Three years later, he died on Sept.
 28, 1932, just five days shy of his 74th birthday.
 The remains were interred in the Union Cemetery of Nockamixon, with Linford Youngkin providing details for the death certificate.

 • Granddaughter Elizabeth F. Youngkin (1891-1990) married (?)
 Scheetz.